Products & Technology – Bionics & Prosthetics

 Next Step believes that prosthetic components are only as effective as the fit of a socket interface.
 The socket is the most important part of the prosthesis, since it creates an interface between the residual limb and the prosthetic device.
 We sometimes make multiple clear check sockets and try different interface methods to guarantee that a proper fit is achieved during the prosthetic process.

 Our prosthetists incorporate various socket designs to accommodate the shape and size of an individual’s limb.
 These include, but are not limited to, suction sockets, elevated vacuum systems, pin and lanyard suspensions, flexible sockets, custom liners, and lock-and-pin systems.
-A Next Step prosthetist determines which method is best for each client at the evaluation appointment.
+A Next Step prosthetist determines which method is best for each patient at the evaluation appointment.

 Next Step is also a certified Hi-Fidelity Interface (HiFi) provider.
 The HiFi Interface, developed by biodesigns in California, is a revolutionary upper- and lower-extremity socket design that gives amputees an intimate socket fit for increased prosthetic functionality.
 This interface features a patent-pending plastic interface for soft tissue release.
 It provides alternating areas of compression and relief to bring the user increased comfort and stability.